A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Intuitive interpretation of the experiment

 and this equation is effectively just noise $<$ signal.
 For small dips the condition on $R_{\min}$ is

 Combining all the previous considerations, the condition on the total measurement time for being able to distinguish all the spins is

 For the numerical values reported above we get $T_{\min} \simeq 3$ s, which is at least two orders of magnitude smaller than the total measurement time in our simulations.
-Further, more detailed analysis that takes into account the pre-factors might indicate whether this hand-wavy estimation is an indicator of the fact that we could actually use far less time in nano-NMR experiments than currently done \cite{varona-uriarte_Preparation_2025} or if simply the pre-factor of $T_{\min}$ is not of order one.
+This could be an indication that we could actually use far less time in nano-NMR experiments than currently done~\cite{varona-uriarte_ComputationallyTractableOffline_2025}, or maybe the prefactor of $T_{\min}$ is not of order one.

-The discrepancy in the estimated time could be solved by assuming that there are additional sources of noise on the system, and therefore we need to increase $R_{\min}$, which for our range of parameters is only $\sim 4$, far from the used value of $R = 10^3$.
+The discrepancy in the estimated time could be solved by assuming that there are additional sources of noise on the system, and therefore we need to increase $R_{\min}$, which for our range of parameters is only $\sim 4$, far from the used value of $R \simeq \mathcal{O} (10^3)$.
 Since we have assumed additional sources of noise in the analysis of this manuscript, the above analysis might indicate that the algorithm we propose works close to the theoretical limits in the individual identification of the spins.

 To summarize, we have considered the large-field limit of the task of determining the hyperfine couplings for independent nuclear spins in the environment of a single electron spin, and we have established lower bounds on the time and measurements needed in the learning.
 In the limit $\omega_L \rightarrow \infty$, the task is equivalent to the problem of searching and identifying the resonances by scanning over an interval of times $\tau$s.
-This is similar to the setting of Allen et al \cite{allenQuantumComputingEnhanced2025}, suggesting that the estimation could be sped up by quantum algorithms, to achieve the Heisenberg-Grover limit.
+This is similar to the setting of Allen \textit{et al.} \cite{allenQuantumComputingEnhanced2025}, suggesting that the estimation could be sped up by quantum algorithms, to achieve the Heisenberg-Grover limit.